smichaelonline/Data-structures-algorithms-practice/README.md

     - Strings require O(n) space
     - Reference types are generally O(n) where n is the length(arrays) or the number of keys(objects)

+### Approach to Problem Solving
+*Algorithm*: a process or set of steps to accomplish a certain task

+Steps to improve:
+  - Devise a plan for solving the problem
+  - Master common problem solving patters